 No per-connection state While Nmap maintains state for each connection to track which hosts have been scanned and to handle timeouts and retransmissions.
 ZMap forgoes any per-connection state.
-Since it is intended to target random samples of the addresses space, ZMap can avoid storing the addresses it has already scanned or needs to scan and instead selects addresses according to a random permutation essential by a cyclic.
+Since it is intended to target random samples of the addresses it has already space.
+ZMap can avoid storing the addresses it has already scanned or needs to scan and instead selects addresses according to a random permutation essential by a cyclic.